-As promising as all of the new, targeted therapies are they typically stop working at some point because melanoma cells find another pathway that lets them start growing again.
+Precision Cancer Medicines & Immunotherapy: As promising as all of the new, medicines are they typically stop working at some point because melanoma cells find another pathway that lets them start growing again.
 In many cancers, combination therapy improves survival and leads to cures when compared to single agent treatment.
-Researchers are now testing combinations of two or more targeted therapies.
+In addition to developing new precision cancer medicines and immunotherapies, researchers are testing various combinations of two or more drugs with encouraging results.

 7 Robert C, Thomas L, Bondarenko I, et al. Ipilimumab plus dacarbazine for previously untreated metastatic melanoma.
 New England Journal of Medicine.
 2011;364(26):2517-26. doi: 10.1056/NEJMoa1104621.

 10 Chapman PB, Hauschild A, Robert C, et al. Improved survival with vemurafenib in melanoma with BRAF V600E mutation.
 New England Journal of Medicine.
 2011;364(26):2507-16. doi: 10.1056/NEJMoa1103782.